Pranay92/JS-Regex/README.md

 ````
 ## TODO

-1. Find a way to minimise the file size.
+1. Keep finding ways to minimize file size.
-2. Add more methods.
+2. Add more methods that can be achieved via normal regular expressions.
 3. Add an optional configuration object to make things more flexible.
-4. Make it available via npm
+4. Make it available via npm.